blefnk/relivator-nextjs-template/README.md

 3. Pricing plans are playing hard-to-get with the database sync.
 4. The RBAC feature is still on probation; thorough testing pending.
 5. Jury's out on tRPC's performance in RSCs.
-6. An [issue with MJML](https://github.com/vercel/next.js/issues/50042) compelled us to house the email functions within the /pages directory.
+6. An [issue with MJML](https://github.com/vercel/next.js/issues/50042) compelled us to house the email functions within the /pages directory. -->

+## 🔃 Migration From Similiar Starter

+Know how to migrate your project to the current starter.
+Migration guides are both for app and pages directories.
+Your old starter may use Prisma, Zod, and other things.

+### Original Next.js 13

+The content of this section is not yet ready.
+Check back in a few days.

+### Original T3 Stack

+The content of this section is not yet ready.
+Check back in a few days.

+### Shadcn Taxonomy

+The content of this section is not yet ready.
+Check back in a few days.

 ## 📫 Contributing to Bleverse Relivator